Chapati (1 Piece) and English Indian Malai Kofta (1 Cup)

 Incorporate Protein

-Add a source of lean protein such as grilled chicken, tofu, or legumes to your meal to help stabilize blood sugar levels.
+Add a source of lean protein to your meal such as grilled chicken, tofu, or lentils.
+Protein can help stabilize blood sugar levels by slowing the absorption of carbohydrates.

 Healthy Fats